aaahmedms/Java-Programs-Series/ReadMe.md

-# Java Programs
+# Java Topics and General Applications

 A series of generic Java programs worked on for educational purposes.
+These programs are general applications.